guitarmind/dyn-ip-report-service/README.md

       -h, --help            show this help message and exit -p PORT, --port=PORT  the listening port of dynamic IP report service (default: 1666)
+      -a ALARMTHRESHOLD, --alarm-threshold=ALARMTHRESHOLD
+                            The threshold minutes to send alarm email by Gmail if the time passed since last update time is longer than it (default: 30)
+      -g GMAILADDR, --gmail-addr=GMAILADDR
+                            The administrator's Gmail
+      -u USERNAME, --username=USERNAME
+                            The administrator's Gmail username
+      -s PASSWORD, --password=PASSWORD
+                            The administrator's Gmail password

 The default listening port is **1666**.
 Change it to yours on startup.
 Please make sure that the firewall is opened for lisenting port.